2025 Manila local elections: Second district

-The city council district, coterminus with Manila's 2nd congressional district, is composed of barangays in eastern Tondo (Barangays 147-267).
+The city council district, coextensive with Manila's 2nd congressional district, is composed of barangays in eastern Tondo (Barangays 147-267).

-Councilors Ruben Buenaventura, Rodolfo Lacsamana, Numero Lim, Roma Paula Robles-Daluz and Darwin Sia are eligible for reelection, however, Sia's certificate of candidacy was cancelled by the 2nd Division of COMELEC due to a previous criminal conviction that perpetually disqualified him from public office.
+Councilors Ruben Buenaventura, Rodolfo Lacsamana, Numero Lim, Roma Paula Robles-Daluz, and Darwin Sia are eligible for re-election.
+However, Sia's certificate of candidacy was cancelled by the 2nd Division of COMELEC due to a previous criminal conviction that perpetually disqualified him from public office.
 Councilor Macario Lacson is term-limited.

 On May 20, 2025, the Supreme Court issued a temporary restraining order against Sia's disqualification, allowing him to be proclaimed.
 He was the topnotcher in the election upon getting 72,745 votes.